DimitrisSa/PCLCompiler/README.md

 - result lval
 - dispose statement
-- find all the build in functions in llvm and define then (like printf) -> then define the PCL equivalent and define it (like writeString)
+- find all the build in functions in llvm and define then (like printf) -> then define the PCL equivalent (like writeString)